 Our Wyakin for Life alumni program means you’re never alone.
 If you’re mulling over a career change, considering grad school, or dealing with an unexpected personal challenge, we’re never far from you.
 No matter how long you’ve been an alum, we care about you as much as we did the day you entered the program, and we’re still here to help.

 STILL HAVE QUESTIONS?

 Reach out.
 We’ll give you a call.

-The Wyakin program application process is open to post-9/11 veterans who are currently enrolled or planning to enroll in a certificate- or degree-earning academic program, with a priority placed on those with service connected disabilities.
-Application decisions are made not upon prior academic standing or background, but rather upon character, motivation, need, and maturity.
-If you meet these criteria, we encourage you to apply.
+The Classic Wyakin program application process is open to post-9/11 veterans who are currently enrolled or planning to enroll in a certificate- or degree-earning academic program, with priority given to those with a VA Disability Rating.
+The Wyakin Works program application process is open to all veterans regardless of VA Disability Rating, seeking certification and training in Skilled Trade Professions.
+Application decisions are not made upon prior academic standing or background but rather upon character, motivation, and need.
+If you meet these criteria, we encourage you to apply here.